How are cyclones named in the world?

 A few examples:

-3- The current cyclone 'Tauktae' has been named by Myanmar after a reptile which means 'Highly Vocal Lizard'
+3- Cyclone 'Tauktae' has been named by Myanmar after a reptile which means 'Highly Vocal Lizard'